St. George, Utah: Shopping

-The city's main retail center is Red Cliffs Mall, built in 1990.
+The Red Cliffs Mall is an indoor shopping mall built in 1990.
+There are additional commercial districts on River Road, St. George Boulevard, and Bluff Street.

 Sports

 The St. George community has been the home to two minor-league independent baseball teams.
-The first, the St. George Pioneerzz (originally the Zion Pioneerzz) who played in the independent Western Baseball League from 1999 to 2001, winning the league championship in 2000.
+The first, the St. George Pioneerzz (originally the Zion Pioneerzz), played in the independent Western Baseball League from 1999 to 2001, winning the league championship in 2000.
 A new franchise, managed by former major league player Darell Evans, was awarded to St. George in 2007.
-The team, the St. George Roadrunners, played in the independent Golden Baseball League before being taken over by the league and moved to Henderson, Nevada in 2010.
+The team, the St. George Roadrunners, played in the independent Golden Baseball League before being taken over by the league and moved to Henderson, Nevada, in 2010.

-St. George area high schools—Crimson Cliffs, Dixie, Desert Hills, Pine View, and Snow Canyon—all play in 4A state competition as part of 4A Region10 with nearby Hurricane High School in Hurricane and Cedar high school in Cedar City.
+St. George area high schools—Crimson Cliffs, Dixie, Desert Hills, Pine View, and Snow Canyon—all play in 4A state competition as part of 4A Region 9 with nearby Hurricane High School in Hurricane and Cedar High School in Cedar City.
 Utah Tech University participates in the NCAA Division I Western Athletic Conference.
 In January 2019, Dixie State announced they were reclassifying to NCAA Division I and joining the Western Athletic Conference.
-Former DSU athletes include Corey Dillon, Anton Palepoi, Reno Mahe, and Scott Brumfield, who all later played in the NFL and Marcus Banks, Lionel Hollins, Keon Clark, and Mo Baker were Dixie players who later played in the NBA.
-Utah Tech athletes are called Trailblazers (formerly The Rebels and Red Storm), and former Trailblazers Bradley Thompson and Brandon Lyon later played in major league baseball while Bruce Hurst of Dixie High School later played for the Boston Red Sox a pitcher, and then ended up managing the now retired Zion Pioneerzz for its inaugural 1999 season (1999).
+Former DSU athletes include Corey Dillon, Anton Palepoi, Reno Mahe, and Scott Brumfield, who all later played in the NFL, and Marcus Banks, Lionel Hollins, Keon Clark, and Mo Baker were Dixie players who later played in the NBA.
+Utah Tech athletes are called Trailblazers (formerly the Rebels and Red Storm), and former Trailblazers Bradley Thompson and Brandon Lyon later played in major league baseball, while Bruce Hurst of Dixie High School later played for the Boston Red Sox as a pitcher, and then ended up managing the now-retired Zion Pioneerzz for its inaugural 1999 season (1999).

-St. George has hosted Ironman and Ironman 70.3 events including the 2021 Ironman 70.3 World Championships.
+St. George has hosted Ironman and Ironman 70.3 events, including the 2021 Ironman 70.3 World Championships.
 In May 2021, the Ironman World Championship hosted by the city due to the COVID-19 and the original venue, Kona, being unable to host.
 This was the first time that the Ironman World Championship has been hosted outside of Hawai'i.

 Parks and recreation

-The St. George parks division manages over 20 city parks and nearly 60 miles of paved urban trails interlinking neighborhoods, communities, parks and open space.
-The city also has over a dozen award-winning golf courses making the area a Southwestern golfing mecca.
-Major parks and sites include the Canyons Softball Complex; Little Valley Softball Complex; Pioneer Park; Tonaquint Nature Center; nationally-recognized Snake Hollow bike park; Thunder Junction All Abilities theme park; Red Hills Desert Garden - a public water-conservation garden displaying both native and exotic flora suited for the local climate; three local skate parks; Legacy Regional Park and fairgrounds is just east of the city in Hurricane.
-The St. George area has several public recreation centers; the St. George Rec Center; Washington City Rec Center and the Sand Hollow Aquatics Center.
-St. George is fast-becoming a popular rock climbing and mountain biking destination.
+The St. George parks division manages over 20 city parks and nearly 60 miles of paved urban trails interlinking neighborhoods, communities, parks, and open space.
+The city also has over a dozen award-winning golf courses, making the area a Southwestern golfing mecca.
+Major parks and sites include the Canyons Softball Complex, Little Valley Softball Complex, Pioneer Park, Tonaquint Nature Center, nationally recognized Snake Hollow bike park, Thunder Junction All Abilities dinosaur theme park, Red Hills Desert Garden - a public water-conservation garden displaying both native and exotic flora suited for the local climate, and three local skate parks; Legacy Regional Park and fairgrounds are just east of the city in Hurricane.
+The St. George area has several public recreation centers, the St. George Rec Center, Washington City Rec Center, and Sand Hollow Aquatics Center.
+St. George is fast becoming a popular rock-climbing and mountain-biking destination.